 Reach out to your party leaders to inquire about convention if you are unsure about which convention to attend.
-Not sure if the district is multi-county or single-county?
-See page 43.

 County conventions are typically held between late March and mid-April.
 State conventions are typically held in late April after the county conventions.
 Contact your party (refer to page 5) to determine the exact date of your convention.